POSTECH-CVLab/PeRFception/docs/jaxnerf.md

 For any performance comparison, please set the `max_steps` to be equal in experiments.
 As explained in the official implementation of JaxNeRF, ficus and mic scenes are sensitive to seeds, resulting in unstable training.
 Thus, we have slightly modified the "lr_delay_mult" in our large model.
 Please refer to the scripts in `scripts/jaxnerf_torch`

-We provide the pretrained checkpoints, per-scene quality, and mean qualities for each scene in the [[link]](https://drive.google.com/file/d/1qmFZdN80lyOmAiiJLV06_4uRKm0CfUXB/view?usp=sharing)
+We provide the pretrained checkpoints, per-scene qualities, and mean qualities for each scene in the [[link]](https://drive.google.com/file/d/1qmFZdN80lyOmAiiJLV06_4uRKm0CfUXB/view?usp=sharing)

 ### Blender (NeRF-Synthetic)